myousuf-creator/Mental-Disorder-Disease-prediction/README.md

  1. app.py - This contains Flask APIs that receives  details through API calls, computes the precited value based on our model and returns it.

-33 mental disorders of 12 domains will be predicted using datasets built on real life case studies.
+33 mental disorders of 12 domains are predicted using datasets built on real life case studies.
 These disorders are grouped into broad generic domains.
+Each domain is associated with one or more disorders for that given domain as depicted in the following table.

+Table
 ADHD- ADHD Domain
 Dementia - Cognitive Domain
 Schizophrenia - Psychotic Domain